Skip to content

 • The full package name com.samsung.android.incallui ships pre-installed on every Galaxy device running One UI; it has no internet permission and can’t record or transmit calls on its own

-• Clearing the app’s cache from Settings > Apps fixes around 7 in 10 frozen call screens and “InCallUI has stopped” errors in our testing
+• Clearing the app’s cache from Settings > Apps fixes most frozen call screens and “InCallUI has stopped” errors

 • You can’t uninstall InCallUI; force-disabling it through ADB stops your phone from displaying answer or decline buttons when calls arrive

-• Battery use is small: in our 30-minute test call on a Galaxy S24, InCallUI accounted for under 1% of total battery drain
+• Battery use is small: across a typical call, InCallUI accounts for only a fraction of total battery drain

 #What Samsung Android InCallUI Does